kyleavb/game/readme.md

 The next system, animation, was the most challenging.
 I was able to find free assets from https://www.gameart2d.com/freebies.html for the player characters and the enemies.
 Then by studying this video https://www.youtube.com/watch?v=W0e9Z5pmt-I&t=206s I was able to figure out how to make a callable function that I could feed each individual object and indicate its animation.
 This took the most time because I am not good at image manipulation.

-The last big system to implement was the programmatically generated environment
+The last big system to implement was the programmatically generated environment.
+This was a lot of trouble to have every thing look good and have all the features I wanted.
+Randomly generating pits and platforms became difficult.